zzz0906/LeetCode/2021_Nov/Readme.md

 * 2. cur except nums[i] == 0 and zero >= 1
 * 3. cur except nums[i] != 0 and zero >= 1
 * 4. cur except nums[i] != 0 and zero >= 1

+## 797. All Paths From Source to Target

+Given a directed acyclic graph (DAG) of n nodes labeled from 0 to n - 1, find all possible paths from node 0 to node n - 1 and return them in any order.

+The graph is given as follows: graph[i] is a list of all nodes you can visit from node i (i.e., there is a directed edge from node i to node graph[i][j]).

+dfs? return the curnode + future path to do a recursive. yes ac.